 Are diminishing lease terms a concern?

-• Increase the standard lease extension term from 90 years to 990 years for houses and flats.
+- Increasing the standard lease extension term to 990 years for houses and flats (up from 50 years in houses and 90 years in flats).

-Currently, the timescale for such reforms is unknown.
-We recommend that if you are considering extending your lease prior to this potential legislation becoming law, that you seek independent legal advice.
-LiveWest cannot give advice about when it may be best to extend your lease or whether it will be beneficial to wait for changes in legislation.
+We recommend that if you are considering extending your lease prior to such changes coming into force, that you seek independent legal advice.
+LiveWest cannot give advice about when it may be best to extend your lease or whether it will be beneficial to wait.
+Until such provisions are in force, LiveWest continue to offer a voluntary lease extensions process for shared owners which mirrors the existing statutory route (governed by the Leasehold Reform, Housing and Urban Development Act 1993).

 Find out more